fcaviggia/user-virus-scan/README.md

 # user-virus-scan

-Script to use inotify and clamscan (clamav) to monitor directories for files containing viruses
+Shell script which uses inotify and clamscan (clamav) to monitor directories for files containing viruses.
+Developed work like Fireclam to scan downloaded files from Firefox and Chrome.

 # Requirements